By Felicia Ragucci

 Peer Reviewed

 Dan never imagined his nightly struggle with alcohol cravings might be cured with his diabetes medication.
-Yet, a few months after starting semaglutide for his blood sugar, he …
+Yet, a few months after starting semaglutide for his blood …

 By Olivia Descorbeth